edgedb/edgedb/docs/guides/auth/index.rst

 Enabling authentication providers
 =================================

-In order to use the auth extension, you’ll need to enable at least one of these authentication providers.
+In order to use the auth extension, you'll need to enable at least one of these authentication providers.
 Providers can be added from the "Providers" section of the admin auth UI by clicking "Add Provider."
 This will add a form to the UI allowing for selection of the provider and configuration of the values